 The information presented in this paper indicates that a significant level of research has been conducted world-wide in an effort to characterize and assess the severity of plain dents and dents with gouges.
-In can be concluded that a certain hierarchy exists in terms of defect severity, although unquestionable scatter is present in both the static and fatigue data.
-Empirical models and semi-empirical models have been able to predict with some success the failure pressure for dents with gouges; however, the extreme number of variables precludes the development of a general model that can accurately forecast the fatigue behavior of mechanical damage.
+It can be concluded that a certain hierarchy exists in terms of defect severity, although unquestionable scatter is present in both the static and fatigue data.
+Empirical models and semi-empirical models have been able to predict with some success the failure pressure for dents with gouges; however, the large number of variables has so far precluded the development of a general model that can accurately forecast the burst and fatigue behavior of all possible types of mechanical damage.